-'''

-shelve(env, delete=False, filename=None, ignore_modules=[], variables=None)
+Raises Exception - the error stored at this entry, if present shelve(env, delete=False, filename=None, ignore\modules=[], variables=None)

-'''

 Stores an environment env in this log entry using dill as a bytes object in this entry as the shelf attribute.
-Writes names of any variables in env that are not stored to the not\shelved attribute.
+Writes names of any variables in env that are not stored to the unshelved attribute.